solacecommunity/solace-prometheus-exporter/README.md

 ## Security

 Please ensure to run this application only in a secured network or protected by a reverse proxy.
-It may reveal insights of your application you don`t want.
+It may reveal insights of your application you don't want.
 If you use the feature to pass broker credentials via HTTP body/header, you are forced to enable TLS on the listening port or to run this application within kubernetes/openshift or similar to add an HTTPS layer.